Tariff: Evasion

 Evasion of customs duties takes place mainly in two ways.
 In one, the trader under-declares the value so that the assessable value is lower than actual.
-In a similar vein, a trader can evade customs duty by understatement of quantity or volume of the product of trade.
+In a similar vein, a trader can evade customs duty by understatement of quantity or volume of the product of trade or the location of the import.
 A trader may also evade duty by misrepresenting traded goods, categorizing goods as items which attract lower customs duties.
 The evasion of customs duty may take place with or without the collaboration of customs officials.

 Duty-free goods

 Many countries allow a traveller to bring goods into the country duty-free.
 These goods may be bought at ports and airports or sometimes within one country without attracting the usual government taxes and then brought into another country duty-free.
 Some countries specify 'duty-free allowances' which limit the number or value of duty-free items that one person can bring into the country.
 These restrictions often apply to tobacco, wine, spirits, cosmetics, gifts and souvenirs.